kegedev/chunk-based-ecs-4x-game/README.md

 NOTE: This project is currently under active development.
 New features, optimizations, and improvements are being added regularly.

+(Stats in the video: 128x128 tile map, 1024 active mover,Setpass Calls:3 FPS: ~200(In editor))

-Performance Optimization with GPU Instancing, Bitwise Archetype Check, Iterative Quadtree Integration, and Multithreaded Iterative A* Pathfinding (Stats in the video: 128x128 tile map, 1024 active mover,Setpass Calls:3 FPS: ~250)
+Performance Optimization with GPU Instancing, Bitwise Archetype Check, Iterative Quadtree Integration, and Multithreaded Iterative A* Pathfinding

 https://github.com/user-attachments/assets/2ec2c00c-5131-4d51-84eb-485229a1e1aa